BazingaFR/bazingafr.github.io/_posts/2015-05-06-Intro-To-Classification-Simple-Logistic-Regression.md

 ---

-In many situatio  ns in statistical learning, the response variable you want to predict in your dataset is not quantitative (for example, height or weight of individuals).
+In many situations in statistical learning, the response variable you want to predict in your dataset is not quantitative (for example, height or weight of individuals).
 Sometimes, the response variable is instead **qualitative** (Female / Male are an example of a qualitative data).

 When we study approaches for predicting qualitative responses, we study classification problems.
 Classification because, in these situations, we are in fact classifying an observation, and allocating it to a specific class or category (is it Female or Male?, is it Blue, Red or Green?, etc.).